Ascent to Erciyes Dagi-lower pinnacle on 2011-07-22

 |Point Reached:||Erciyes Dagi - lower pinnacle|

 Ascent Trip ReportA longish route with some easy snow.
-Note that the true summit is a 4m pinnacle ascended by a class 4 chimney with loose rock and a rope ladder of unknown vintage (looked ok).
+Note that the true summit is an approx 15m pinnacle ascended by a class 4 chimney with loose rock and a rope ladder of unknown vintage (looked ok).
 None of us made the highest point.

 We climbed it from the east, 2 days after Medetsiz.